Where to Stay in Rome: A Complete Guide (for First Timers)

 Sure, there are definitely tourists (I mean, it’s Rome), but it’s far less tourist-centric than an area like the Centro Storico or Monti.

-However the neighborhood is an attraction in itself with little shops and markets and beautiful churches that you will have seemingly all to yourself.
 It’s just far enough off of the beaten path to avoid the throngs of tourists (although it is certainly getting more busy by the day).

 Here you will be among the locals as they go by their daily lives.
 Which makes it the best place to stay if you really want to immerse yourself in the true culture and lifestyle of the Eternal City.